sergevs/ansible-os-autoinstall/README.md

 * **preseed** : the group for preseed
 * **yast**    : the group for autoyast

-The group used to identify the type of autoinstall used.
+The group is used to identify the type of autoinstall.

 # Usage